contactonder/for-product-craft/_posts/2026-06-23-miracle-mirrors.md

 ---
 layout: post
-title: "Miracle Mirrors: Sacking the Coach and the Terror of Self-Knowledge"
+title: "Miracle Mirrors: the Terror of Self-Knowledge"
 ---

 When the Tunisian football federation sacked head coach Sabri Lamouchi immediately after a 5-1 opening match loss to Sweden, they expected a reset.
 Instead, under an interim replacement, they went down 4-0 to Japan just days later.